omkarcloud/google-maps-scraper/README.md

 - Americans communicate in a straightforward manner — easy to do business with.
 - They buy easily, even from overseas sellers, if you show how your product/service makes their work easier or grows their business.
 At least 3x easier than selling to Asians, who tend to take their time before buying.

-Lastly, just start with action.
-Don't sit around doing analysis-paralysis.

-Brace yourself for lots of **rejection**.
-Keep putting in hours for at least 30-60 days.
-You should see paying customers if your product/service creates real value.
+### ❓ Enough of theories.
+Give me real-world examples where I can use this tool to find customers?

+- **Web Developer** → Search "real estate agency" in "San Francisco", filter **50+ reviews, no website**.
+Offer "done in 7 days" website for **$1000 + $40/mo hosting**.

+- **Google Ads Agency** → Target Gyms/Yoga Studios with high reviews but no website (successful but technically novice).
+Offer to run Google Maps Ads to bring 20 new members/month.
+Gym owners love anything that brings foot traffic.

+- **Dental Software** → Find Dentists with 50+ reviews, no website.
+Visit during non-peak hours, demo your product, and offer 6 months free trial.
+They'll pay $40-60/month when it saves their receptionist 10+ hrs/week.

+**Now apply this to YOUR product/service:**

+1. **Define your target** → Business type + Minimum reviews (50+/100+) + Website or no website
+2. **Prepare** → Study their listing, master your pitch, have a no-brainer offer (6 months free, first month free)
+3. **Reach out** → Call/visit/email.
+Introvert?
+Involve your brother/cousin/friend for 25% commission.
+4. **Persist** → Expect 20 visits/calls to close 1 deal.
+Don't give up after 3-4 rejections.
+Most people do quit, but you should not.

 ### ❓ Can you tell me about the Done For You service?

 If you need full country data—say all "Restaurants in US"—running using "Detailed" Search Strategy (Default) can take 1-2 weeks on your system.

-With our **Done For You service**, we run it on our servers and deliver the data in 1 day.
-Huge time savings!
+With our **Done For You service**, we refine your search queries for higher-converting customers and deliver in 1 day.

-**Pricing:**
-- Around $60 for a single category in the USA (typically 300K+ unique results)
-- **$250 off** on your first purchase of $250+.
-So if your project costs $300, you only pay $50!
+**Pricing:** ~$60 for a single category in USA (300K+ results). **$200 off** on your first purchase of $250+.
+So if your project costs $250, you only pay $50!

-**Why choose us and not other providers?**
-- Low prices as we want long-term relationships.
-- Same 90-day unconditional refund guarantee—you take zero risk.
-As it should be.

-Mail us at [happy.to.help@omkar.cloud](mailto:happy.to.help@omkar.cloud) about the data you need, and we will get it done for you.
+**Why us?**

+- Weeks of extraction time saved.
+- Higher ROI, as we help you target businesses most likely to buy.
+- 90-day unconditional refund—risk is 100% on us.

+[Email us](mailto:happy.to.help@omkar.cloud?subject=Done%20For%20You%20Data%20Service&body=Hi%2C%20I%20sell%20%5Byour%20product%2Fservice%5D%20and%20I%E2%80%99m%20looking%20for%20%5Btype%20of%20customers%5D.%20Please%20help%20me%20get%20the%20right%20data.) what you sell and who you're looking for.
+We want you to sell more—that way you buy from us again.

 ### ❓ Do you do custom big data projects?